- Additional information

 - Reviews (6)

-How Daisy and Brownie Girls can earn the First Aid Prepared Fun Patch:
+Suggestions for how Daisy* and Brownie* Girls can earn the First Aid Prepared Patch:

 Learn how to prevent injuries.